scarolan/azure-terraform-vault-workshop/docs/terraform/slides-tf.md

 Run Terraform Plan
 -------------------------
 <br><br>
-When you ran `terraform plan` and entered your name, you should see output that looks like this:
+When you run `terraform plan` and enter your name, you should see output that looks like this:

 ```tex
 Terraform will perform the following actions: